The Tunnel (2011 film): Plot

-They come upon a huge underground lake; Tangles hears strange noises through the headphones.
-Later, the group enters the room housing the World War II air raid bell.
-Natasha hits the bell to get the footage of the bell's ring; but the loud ring distorts the recorded audio.
-Tangle takes the boom-mike to an adjoining room to reduce the sound levels, leaving Steve with the headphones to check the sound.
-Natasha hits the bell again, and Steve hears something very disturbing in the headphones.
-Tangles' audio cable is suddenly pulled through the opening, snapping and disappearing.
-The rest of the crew panics rush to adjacent room and find Tangles gone.
+At an underground lake, Natasha provides her commentary before Tangles hears strange noises through the audio headphones.
+They enter an air raid bell room, where Natasha strikes the bell to capture footage of the resonating sound.
+Due to the bell sound distorting the audio, Tangles takes the microphone to an adjoining room to adjust the sound levels.
+After Natasha strikes the bell again, Peter hears something disturbing and Tangles' audio cable is suddenly pulled away through the opening.
+The others rush to the room, but Tangles is missing.